How to Winterize Your (Boat, ATV, Snowmobile) Batteries

 How you connect to your battery is up to you.
 If you plan to charge the battery for a short period of time, and if the battery is easily accessible, the clamps might be your best bet.
 Charging longer than a week?
 Use the permanent ring connectors.

 Coastal Tip: Some vehicles have a 12-volt accessory plug for quick charging.
-If yours is one of them, skip all of the following steps and simply use the 12-volt accessory cord to connect your vehicle to the battery charger and then into any 110 outlet.
+If yours is one of them, skip all of the following steps and simply use the 12-volt accessory cord to connect your vehicle to the battery charger and then into a 110 outlet.

 Clean Your Battery Terminals